grame-cncm/faustwebsite/src/doc/tutorials/src/juce.md

 plug-in/UI.
 We'll cover basic examples as well as more advanced applications involving polyphony, etc.

-## "The Old Way": Brut-Force Method
+## "The Old Way": Brute-Force Method

 > If you're not interested by this brief page of history, you can jump directly to the [next section](#simple-synth-plug-in).